jbiatek/BSGRulebook/dynamic.md

 This card proved to be rather unpopular for a few reasons.
 For one, the unlucky player who becomes a Cylon via the Sympathizer card is immediately revealed as a Cylon and doesn't get to secretly sabotage the humans, and even as a Cylon they do not get a Super Crisis and cannot use the Cylon Fleet location, removing over a quarter of their possible Cylon actions.
 Secondly, it adds an incentive for the humans to sabotage themselves before the Sleeper Agent phase so that the Sympathizer stays human.

 There are a few options for avoiding the Sympathizer.
 Daybreak and Pegasus add Cylon Leaders, who basically *are* half-Cylons and therefore remove the need for a Sympathizer.
-Pegasus adds the "Sympathetic Cylon", which fills a similar role but does it in the style of the Cylon Leader mechanic.
-This rulebook allows you to add just the "Sympathetic Cylon" without the rest of Pegasus if so desired.
-Daybreak replaces both the "Sympathizer" and "Sympathetic Cylon" with "The Mutineer".
+Pegasus adds the "Sympathetic Cylon", which is very similar to the Sympathizer but basically turns the player into a Cylon Leader.
+As a variant, you can even choose to just use the Sympathetic Cylon without the rest of Pegasus.
+Daybreak replaces both the "Sympathizer" and "Sympathetic Cylon" with "The Mutineer", a player who gets lots of Mutiny cards.
 The simplest option, however, is the "No Sympathizer" variant which was released by Fantasy Flight Games themselves and does not require any expansions.
 It just handicaps the humans and allows Cylons to draw more cards.

 ### Allies for All Seasons